Louis Bidalira: Early life and rise among the Simba rebels

 Bidalira was born at the village of Luberizi, Belgian Congo, into the muTumba clan of the Fuliru people.
 The muTumba was considered to be the most numerous clan within this ethnic group.
 (Note: Political scientist René Lemarchand described Bidalira as a Rwandan exile alongside other members of the Inyenzi movement, a description later also used by other researchers.
 The reason for this characterization is unclear.)
 He initially worked as an agent of an agricultural cooperative.
 At one point, he joined the Congolese National Movement-Lumumba (Mouvement National Congolais-Lumumba, MNC-L) party.
 In September 1963, Bidalira attended a covert meeting of MNC-L and CEREA members at Manda, a small village near Luvungi, where the gathered individuals agreed to form a "cartel" to oppose Congolese President Joseph Kasa-Vubu.
 Within this cartel, Bidalira was appointed as information director.
 The cartel also decided to send him to Burundi where he was supposed to establish contacts with another opposition leader, Gaston Soumialot.
 This would result in a lasting cooperation between the two men.

-By 1964, Bidalira had become part of the National Liberation Council (Conseil national de libération, CNL), a militant group partially recruited from radical MNC-L members who sought to overthrow the Congolese government.
-He was promoted to the rank of colonel in the CNL's armed wing, the Armée Populaire de Libération (APL, better known as the "Simbas"), and assumed the alias "Bitolero".
+By 1964, Bidalira had become part of the Conseil National de Libération (CNL, "National Liberation Council"), a militant group partially recruited from radical MNC-L members who sought to overthrow the Congolese government.
+The CNL regarded the Léopoldville government as a "neo-colonial" regime which had "sold the Congo to the Americans" and would be overthrown as part of an armed revolution.
+Bidalira was promoted to the rank of colonel in the CNL's armed wing, the Armée Populaire de Libération (APL, better known as the "Simbas"), and assumed the alias "Bitolero".
 He began to recruit Fuliru for the emerging rebel movement.
 Alongside Major Évariste Rumonghet, Bidalira gathered and trained a substantial rebel force in camps located in the hills west of the Bukavu-Uvira road; part of this force were militias headed by provincial deputy Marandura Musa,and his son, Antoine Marandura.
 The trainees were initially mainly limited to traditional weaponry such as spears and knives, as few guns were available to the insurgents.
 Bidalira was responsible for bringing some modern weaponry to the Manda training camp, purchased by Soumialot in Burundi; at the time, he was also accompanied by a witch doctor, Paul Mwamba, who sought to motivate the trainees by applying protective rituals.

 On 15 April 1964, the CNL launched invasions and rebellions in the Kivu region of the eastern Congo.
 Bidalira and Marandura Musa headed one of these operations which was centered on the Ruzizi Plain, which was mainly inhabited by Fuliru and Vira people.
 They overran the Luvungi, Luberizi, as well as Mulenge groupings and attacked the Kiliba and Lemera posts of the Congoloese military (ANC).
 On 21 April, Bidalira was made a member of the "Upper Council of the Revolution (Conseil Superier de la Revolution, CSR), the rebel high command.